GLOSSARY OF TERMS

 between redshift in the spectra of galaxies and their distances.
 The

 equation used depends on the particular cosmological model.
-The BB
+The Big Bang,

-model and the DSSU use distinctly different formulae.
+a single-cell construct, and the DSSU, a multi-cellular model, use distinctly different formulae.

 Relativity, general theory of: Einstein’s